Hakoexe/BambuLabs_A1_Mods/README.md

 ```bash
 https://makerworld.com/en/models/991091#profileId-966582
 ```
 > Tip: I like this mount better than the other one but wanted to include both of them.
-The creator also havve a mount for the G3 as well.
+The creator also has a mount for the G3 as well.